Section Two: Student Rights and Responsibilities

 In situations where a student is involuntarily withdrawn as a result of either an Emergency Administrative Leave or as an action determined appropriate from the results of the assessment, a student shall be informed of his or her right to appeal the University’s decision regarding the Involuntary Leave.

-The appeal shall be in writing and directed to the Campus Director (campus modality) or the Vice President of Student Services (online modality) or designee and shall be received within ten (10) business days of the determination of the Involuntary Leave.
-Upon receipt of the appeal, the Campus Director (campus) or Vice President of Student Services (online) or designee shall set a hearing date no later than 15 business days after receipt of the appeal.
+The appeal shall be in writing and directed to the VP/Campus Director (campus modality) or the Vice President of Student & Alumni Affairs (online modality) or designee and shall be received within ten (10) business days of the determination of the Involuntary Leave.
+Upon receipt of the appeal, the VP/Campus Director (campus) or Vice President of Student & Alumni Affairs (online) or designee shall set a hearing date no later than 15 business days after receipt of the appeal.
 The hearing shall be an informal proceeding and is not considered adversarial.

 Readmission to the University